If a high hedge on someone else's land is affecting the enjoyment of your property, you can apply for an investigation to be carried out.

 - contact your neighbour within a few weeks of asking us to intervene

 - write a polite letter to the hedge owner a few weeks before you intend to ask us to take action

 - offer your neighbour the chance of mediation

 Apply for a high hedge investigation

-Read the application guidance notes before applying for an investigation.
+- read our application guidance notes before applying

-Complete and return the high hedges application for investigation to the Planning Enquiries team.
+- complete and return our high hedges application form to our Planning Enquiries team